Katha-Sikdar/Katha-Sikdar/README.md

 Now, I wish to exploit my research and analytical skills in software testing.
 Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

 ## CV
-You can download my CV as [a PDF from my Google Drive] (https://drive.google.com/drive/u/1/home).
+You can download my CV as [a PDF from my Google Drive](https://drive.google.com/drive/u/1/home).

 ## Skills